MegaManSec/GixyNG/docs/en/plugins/error_log_off.md

 A common misconception is that using the directive `error_log off` disables error logging.
 Unlike the `access_log` directive, `error_log` does not accept an `off` parameter.
-If you add `error_log` off to your configuration, NGINX will create a log file named “off” in the default configuration directory (typically `/etc/nginx`).
+If you add `error_log` off to your configuration, NGINX will create a log file named "off" in the default configuration directory (typically `/etc/nginx`).

 Disabling the error log is generally not advised, as it provides crucial information for troubleshooting NGINX issues.
 However, if disk space is extremely limited and